WillPower3309/awesome-dotfiles/README.md

 <a name="folderStructure"></a>
 ## Awesome Folder File Structure ##
 In order to avoid a poorly organized rc.lua spanning thousands of lines, it has been split into multiple files / folders.
-- `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
++ `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
-- `apps.lua`: Contains the default and startup applications
++ `apps.lua`: Contains the default and startup applications
-- `keys.lua`: Contains keybinds
++ `keys.lua`: Contains keybinds
-- `rules.lua`: Contains window rules
++ `rules.lua`: Contains window rules
-- `theme.lua`: Contains theme variables
++ `theme.lua`: Contains theme variables
-- `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
++ `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
-- `icons`: stores icons used in WM
++ `icons`: stores icons used in WM
-- `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
++ `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
-- `widgets`: stores scripts used in the functionality of the components
++ `widgets`: stores scripts used in the functionality of the components

 <a name="applications"></a>
 ## My Preferred Applications ##
-- **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager which matches the window manager theme fairly well and looks amazing
++ **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager which matches the window manager theme fairly well and looks amazing
-- **Text Editor - nvim**: I'm an alpha chad
++ **Text Editor - nvim**: I'm an alpha chad
-- **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
++ **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
 Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
-- **Web Browser - Firefox**: Super configurable and isn't made by Google
++ **Web Browser - Firefox**: Super configurable and isn't made by Google
-- **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
++ **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
 Is very configurable and has built in tmux-like functionality
-- **Theme / Look & Feel Manager - lxappearance**: makes managing icon / cursor / application themes easy, only theme manager with no DE dependencies, and works very well
++ **Theme / Look & Feel Manager - lxappearance**: makes managing icon / cursor / application themes easy, only theme manager with no DE dependencies, and works very well
++ **Other cool applications you should install**: `flashfocus-git`, `neofetch`, `unimatrix`, `cava`

 <a name="appTheming"></a>
 ## Application Theming ##